Chapter 14: Re-Breathing the Past

 • Trying to explain why you still feel this way

-This is thinking about our feelings, instead of actually feeling them.
+This is all thinking about our feelings, instead of actually feeling them.

 When you catch it happening, bring the spotlight of your attention to the exact spot in your body where the sensation lives.